 Following implementation of mitigation measures as outlined above, residual impacts of dust generation from the construction phase will have a Short-term Imperceptible Negative Impact.
-The residual impact will be the same for any selected turbine that is within the range of dimensions for which planning permission is sought.

 10.2.4.3 Operational Phase

 10.2.4.3.1 Exhaust Emissions

 Exhaust emissions associated with the operational phase of the Proposed Development will arise from machinery and vehicles that are intermittently required onsite for maintenance.
 This will give rise to a long-term imperceptible negative effect.